bcaffo/LittleInferenceBook/manuscript/05_variation.md

 ## The variance
 [Watch this video before beginning.](http://youtu.be/oLQVU-VRiHo?list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ)

-Recall that the mean of distribution was a measure of its center.
+Recall that the mean of a distribution was a measure of its center.
 The variance, on the other hand, is a measure of *spread*.
 To get a sense, the plot below shows a series of increasing variances.